-- (a) Maintain meeting minutes, opinions, orders, correspondence, and like materials of the Elections Commission. - (b) Assist the Elections Commission with the completion of complaint forms following each meeting. - (c) Transmit periodically, but at least once per academic term, an index of all opinions, orders, and decisions of the Elections Commission to the Student Body President, Student Body Treasurer, Senate President, and Chairperson of the Judiciary Committee of the Student Senate. - (d) The Clerk of the Elections Commission shall serve at the pleasure of the Chair of the Elections Commission - Vacancies on the Elections Commission, occurring after the start of the election cycle, shall be immediately filled for the duration of that specific term by appointment by a majority vote of the Supreme Court. - The Elections Commission may create rules, by a majority vote of the Elections Commission at an Elections Commission meeting, to ensure a fair and efficient election, provided that any and all rules must complete the rule making process by no later than one week prior to the start of the affected election cycle.
-Any rule created by the Elections Commission must comply with the Student Body Constitution and the Student Body Statutes and be supported by Student Government statutory authority. - No rule may be promulgated by the Elections Commission for more than two (2) consecutive elections. - Legislative intent: In following the guiding principles of separation of powers, the Student Senate does not wish to grant unrestrained power to the Elections Commission.
-Any rule created by the Elections Commission should be deliberated by the Student Senate and therefore, it shall be assumed that any rule not placed into law by the Student Senate shall be a purposeful act by the Senate, and one that shall not be overruled by the Elections Commission. - At least ten (10) calendar days prior to enacting any rule, the Elections Commission shall post a Notice of Rule Development in the Student Government Office and on the Student Government website.
+- (a) Maintain meeting minutes, opinions, orders, correspondence, and like materials of the Elections Commission. - (b) Assist the Elections Commission with the completion of complaint forms following each meeting. - (c) Transmit periodically, but at least once per academic term, an index of all opinions, orders, and decisions of the Elections Commission to the Student Body President, Student Body Treasurer, Senate President, and Chairperson of the Judiciary Committee of the Student Senate. - (d) The Clerk of the Elections Commission shall serve at the pleasure of the Chair of the Elections Commission - 721.22 Vacancies on the Elections Commission, occurring after the start of the election cycle, shall be immediately filled for the duration of that specific term by appointment by a majority vote of the Supreme Court. - The Elections Commission may create rules, by a majority vote of the Elections Commission at an Elections Commission meeting, to ensure a fair and efficient election, provided that any and all rules must complete the rule making process by no later than one week prior to the start of the affected election cycle.
+Any rule created by the Elections Commission must comply with the Student Body Constitution and the Student Body Statutes and be supported by Student Government statutory authority. - 722.1 No rule may be promulgated by the Elections Commission for more than two (2) consecutive elections. - The formation of the student Senate and therefore, it shall be a purposeful act by the Student Senate assumed that any rule not placed into law by the Student Senate shall be a purposeful act by the Senate, and one that shall not be overruled by the Elections Commission. - At least ten (10) calendar days prior to enacting any rule, the Elections Commission shall post a Notice of Rule Development in the Student Government Office and on the Student Government website.
 The Notice of Rule Development shall contain the subject area to be addressed by rule development, a short, plain explanation of the purpose and effect of the proposed rule, and the time and place of the meeting at which the Elections Commission will determine the language of and hear public comment on the rule. - At least three (3) days prior to enacting any rule, the Elections Commission shall post a Notice of Proposed Rulemaking in the Student Government Office and on the Student Government website.
 The Notice of Proposed Rulemaking shall contain the subject area to be addressed by rule development, a short, plain explanation of the purpose and effect of the proposed rule, and the full text of the proposed rule or amendment and a summary thereof.
 The Elections Commission shall provide for a way to obtain written public comment for the proposed rule.
 Prior to enacting a rule, the Elections Commission shall consider any written public comment submitted. - 722.4 If the Elections Commission enacts any rule, the enacted rule must conform exactly to the proposed rule. - 722.5 If a rule takes effect prior to the beginning of an election cycle, the Elections Commission shall provide any promulgated rules to the Supervisor of Elections for the Supervisor of Elections to provide to candidates at the meeting held pursuant to Section 713.5, S.B.S.